kgrid-objects/cpic-collection/readme.md

 ```

 #### Performance Testing

 We have some performance/load testing scripts that utilize k6, a load testing tool.

-Details on CPIC
-load/perforance testing can be found in the [k6 readme](/tests/k6/readme.md)
+Details on CPIC load/performance testing can be found in the [k6 readme](/tests/k6/readme.md)

 ### Continuous Integration

 ### Packaging

+CPIC Knowledge Objects, just as other KOs, can be compressed individually into zip file, and then deposited into a KGrid library, for example, [KGRID Sandbox Library](https://library.kgrid.org)

+CPIC Knowledge Objects are released in as a collection in the form of a single zip file,  such as `cpic-all.zip` on [GitHub release](https://github.com/kgrid-objects/cpic-objects/releases/latest)